Anishrkhadka/RecallKit/README.md

 * Supports **Markdown** rendering and **LaTeX formulas** (via KaTeX).
 * Each topic is independent, so you can keep multiple subjects (e.g. *maths*, *time series*, *statistics*).
-* No server-side DB — progress is stored per-device in your browser.